panachainy/asana-report/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/panachainy/asana-report/badge.svg?branch=main)](https://coveralls.io/github/panachainy/asana-report?branch=main)

-ASAR make for easy to get progress of all your project under workspace, In my use case I need to track all task each project in one command.
+ASAR make for easy to get progress of all your task in each project under workspace, In my use case I need to track all task each project in one command.

 ## Usage [Mac]